 My two biggest pieces of advice for doing this:

 OK, so what do I mean by this?
 By defining your realm, I mean choosing the areas that you want to make a difference in.
 This is key, because if you try to make an impact on everything, you’re not going to make much of an impact on anything.

 Deliberately limiting your realm also keeps you from becoming burned out.
 I know this can be hard for a lot of people (especially women, who tend to feel like we want to take care of everything), but you’ve got to preserve your energy so that you can make the most impact on those areas you do choose to work in.

 2. Focus your energy on your actions, not others.

 It’s also critical that you focus your energy on yourself first!
 By this, I mean that you’ve got to take care of yourself (because after all, you can’t help anyone if you don’t have the energy, money, or time to live).
 Ultimately, the only person’s actions that you can change are your own.

 So start by getting your little energy ecosystem sustainable.
 Are you nurturing and nourishing yourself, as you pour your energy into your businesses or causes?

-If you are super passionate but find yourself struggling with your energy levels and feeling over stretched then join me for this webinar which will show you how to find an additional 5 hours a week (minimum!) so you can do what you feel called to do.
+If you are super passionate but find yourself struggling with your energy levels and feeling overstretched then you might want to check out BeFruitful.
+It’s a time and energy management program designed specifically for women which will show you how to find an additional 5 hours a week (minimum!) so you can do what you feel called to do.